 Sort out furnishings and belongings

 Enquire about any changes to your insurance policies, including house and contents and vehicle.
 Arrange quotes and cover notes for your new home.
-Allocate a budget for your move
+Allocate a moving out budget.

 If you have children, advise their school and have records transferred.
 Ensure you have all your children’s immunisation records safely stored.

-A high priority for your moving house checklist should be ordering or collecting boxes to use for packing.
-Buy packing tape and big black markers to write on the boxes.
-Start packing things unlikely to be used before moving including clothes.
+A high priority for your moving checklist should be buying moving boxes.
+Find cheap cardboard boxes by scouting around moving companies.
+Buy packaging supplies such as packing tape and big black markers to write on the boxes.
+Start packing things unlikely to be used before moving, including clothes, room by room.
 Encourage friends and family to help with your move.

 Redirect your mail

-Arrange the redirection of mail (though Australia Post), newspaper and magazine subscriptions and home deliveries.
+Arrange the redirection of mail (through Australia Post), newspaper and magazine subscriptions and home deliveries.

-Book cleaners for a final clean – remember to keep your electricity and gas connected until after your house has been cleaned.
+Book domestic cleaners for a final house cleaning (it might help to create a cleaning schedule to make sure you cover off everything).
+Remember to keep your electricity and gas connected until after your house has been cleaned.

 Finalise home and contents insurance to cover your new home from day one.